prople/paper/the-prople-paper/v1.0.0/README.md

 # Overview

-`The Prople Paper` is a paper build to give people a clear insight about the `Prople` from its a general ideas, concepts into high-level architecture designs.
+`The Prople Paper` is a paper that designed and built to give people a clear insight about the `Prople` from its a general ideas, concepts into high-level architecture designs.
 This paper will contains:

 - Introduce a concept of `Personalization Platform`
 - Introduce a concept of `Prople Platform`